 Debt-To-Income (DTI) Ratio Concerns

 Generally speaking, student loan refinancing is a useful tool for improving a borrower’s DTI.
-However, in certain cases, a refinance can hurt the borrowers DTI.
+However, in some instances, a refinance can hurt the borrower’s DTI.
 Negative changes to DTI could make it harder to qualify for a mortgage or auto loan in the future.

-There are two main potentially negative consequences that borrowers should consider:
+There are two potentially negative consequences that borrowers should consider: